nakednous/proscene3_design/source.md

 N:

-Input sources are represented by so called bogus events.
-An event is bogus in that it is a high-level (soft) event which should be reduced from a low-level event
+... messages sent through this pipeline are called bogus events.
+An event is bogus in that it is a high-level (soft) event that should be reduced from a low-level event

-Lets see some bogus events features...
+Lets see some bogus events mighty features...

 V: